dragomano/Light-Portal/docs/plugins/all_hooks.md

 ## preparePluginFields
 > adding custom fields to the plugin post area
 ### addSettings
-> adding your own settings of your addon
+> adding custom settings of your addon
 ### onSettingsSaving
 > additional actions after plugin settings saving

 ## Portal settings

 ### addPanels
-> adding your own settings on the Panels tab
+> adding custom settings on the Panels tab
 ### addMisc
-> adding your own settings on the Misc tab
+> adding custom settings on the Misc tab
 ### addBlockAreas
-> adding your own tabs into Block area settings
+> adding custom tabs into Block area settings
 ### addPageAreas
-> adding your own tabs into Page area settings
+> adding custom tabs into Page area settings

 ## Work with articles

 ### frontCustomTemplate
-> adding your own templates for the frontpage
+> adding custom templates for the frontpage
 ### frontAssets
-> adding your own scripts and styles on the frontpage
+> adding custom scripts and styles on the frontpage
 ### frontTopics
 > adding custom columns, tables, wheres, params and orders to _init_ function
 ### frontTopicsOutput